ArgoCanada/argoFloats/README.md

 8. `plot` is used again, to make a temperature-salinity diagram.

 With this in mind, readers ought to find it easy to read the following code.
-A reasonable next step would be to try altering the code, e.g. to explore another region, or determine whether the QC step is necessary.
+A reasonable next step would be to try altering the code, perhaps to explore another region or to see whether the QC step is actually necessary.

 ```R
 library(argoFloats)